-Is VMWare VMotion supported?
+• Is VMware vMotion supported?

 Yes.
-Because VMotion operates on the VMWare using generic interfaces, it requires no GuestOS support. vAPV is proven to work with VMotion.
-Array Networks will work with customers if any issues are found while vAPV is working with VMotion.
+Because vMotion operates on VMware using generic interfaces, it requires no GuestOS support. vAPV is proven to work with vMotion.
+Array Networks will work with customers if any issues are found while vAPV is working with vMotion.

-• Is VMWare HA supported?
+• Is VMware HA supported?